ticoaisha/version_control/readme.md

 6. Copy the public key and add it to your GitHub account `pbcopy < ~/.ssh/id_rsa.pub`.
 7. Verify the SSH connection by running `ssh -T git@github.com`.

 One more step you would to consider to complete for integrating AWS workflows is to install AWS CLI.
-I recommend to do it via Homebrew, by running the following command: `brew install awscli`.
+You could do this via Homebrew, by running the following command: `brew install awscli`.
 Verify the installation by running `aws --version`.

 This guide should serve you a foundation for understanding and implementing version control, Git, and GitHub workflows effectively.
 Getting to know these basics will give you a good start in your cloud engineering journey and enhance collaboration while working on the projects.